Video advertising

 Ad tracking collects data on ad performance, keeping tabs on metrics such as:

-• impressions: the number of times users view the ad
+• impressions: the number of times users get delivered an ad

-• interactions: the number of times users interact with the ad, such as clicking on it
+• interactions: the number of times users interact with an ad, such as clicking on it

 Tracking is usually powered by providing tracking URLs (also known as tracking beacons) in the VAST response, which will be pinged (ie. called) at appropriate times.
 It is usually the responsibility of the video player to ping those tracking URLs since that’s where the viewer interacts with the stream.